mmariscalg/monitor-pro-plugin/README.md

 # Monitor Pro Plugin for Jenkins
-  Monitor Pro Plugin adds a button at the main Jenkins's screen, that allows view the jobs status for a selected view.
+  Monitor Pro Plugin is a Plugin builds as a SPA application.
+It provides to Jenkins interface of a button at the main screen. if the user clicks on it, Monitor Pro application will be open.

 # Features
   In this first version, you can:
   - Select a view.
   - Config the grid maximun number of columns
   - Set polling interval in minutes
+  - If exist Jobs, cofigured as a group, that jobs will be shows as a single element in the grid.

   ![Features](doc/img2.png)

 # Installation and use
 To know how install this plugin, click the next link https://wiki.jenkins-ci.org/display/JENKINS/Plugins#Plugins-Howtoinstallplugins.

 Once the plugin's installation has finished, go to the Jenkins main page.
 An icon has been added at bottom of the left menu.
-To access the monitor plugin clicks over it.
+To access the monitor plugin, you must click on it.

   ![Monitor Pro Plugin for Jenkins](doc/img1.png)

 # Technology
-  Monitor Pro Plugin is built on Angular2 and at this moment only uses the jenkins plugin technology to deploy it as a jenkins plugin.
+  To build the Monitor Pro Plugin, we have used Angular and only use the jenkins plugin technology to deploy it as a jenkins plugin.

 # Added Value
-  This application can be used as a jenkins plugin, as a stand alone application and also inside any other web application.
+  This application can be used as a jenkins plugin and also inside any other web application.
+If your choice is the second option, you must do several configurations to prepare it.

 # Based on
-To start building the plugin we have taken as a reference other two:
+To start the building of the plugin, we have taken two reference:

 - Jenkins EzWall Plugin
 - Jenkins CI Build Monitor Plugin